sergioarmgpl/DeveloperWeekLatam2023/README.md

 10. Edit the variable COLOR in the file clusters/mycluster/manifests/led-app.yaml to RED or GREEN, the commit and push the changes, and watch the led blinking in the color you set.

+Note: Check the final result of this commands in the link: https://github.com/sergioarmgpl/developerweek-demo